splendidsummer/RL_An_Introduction_Second_Edition/Reinforcement_Learning_an_Introduction.md

 #### Asynchronous Dynamic Programming

 A major drawback to the DP methods that we have discussed so far is that they involve operations over the entire state set of the MDP, that is, they require sweeps of the state set.
 If the state set is very large, then even a single sweep can be prohibitively expensive.
-Asynchronous DP algorithms are in-place iterative DP algorithms that are not organized in terms of systematic sweeps of the state set.
+**Asynchronous DP algorithms are in-place iterative DP algorithms that are not organized in terms of systematic sweeps of the state set**.
 These algorithms update the values of states in any order whatsoever, using whatever values of other states happen to be available.
 The values of some states may be updated several times before the values of others are updated once.
 To converge correctly, however, an asynchronous algorithm must continue to update the values of all the states: it can’t ignore any state after some point in the computation.
 Asynchronous DP algorithms allow great flexibility in selecting states to update.
 At the same time, the latest value and policy information from the DP algorithm can guide the agent’s decision making.
 For example, we can apply updates to states as the agent visits them.
 This makes it possible to focus the DP algorithm’s updates onto parts of the state set that are most relevant to the agent.
 This kind of focusing is a repeated theme in reinforcement learning.

 #### Generalized Policy Iteration

-Using the term *generalized policy iteration* **(GPI)** to refer to the general idea of letting policy-evaluation and policyimprovement processes interact, independent of the granularity and other details of the two processes.
+Using the term *generalized policy iteration* **(GPI)** to refer to the general idea of letting policy-evaluation and policy improvement processes interact, independent of the granularity and other details of the two processes.
 Almost all reinforcement learning methods are well described as GPI.
 That is, all have been improved with respect to the value function and the value function and the value function always being driven toward the value function for the policy.
 It is easy to see that if both the evaluation process and improvement process stablized, then the value function and policy must be optimal.
 \center ![GPI](pics/GPI1.PNG)